Didymo in New Zealand: Spread

 In October 2004, an unusual algal growth was found in the lower Waiau River in Southland.
 The National Institute of Water and Atmospheric Research identified the algae as Didymosphenia geminata and confirmed that it is New Zealand's first documented detection.

-In October 2005, populations of didymo were discovered in the Hawea, Buller, Ōreti and Upper Clutha rivers.
+In October 2005, populations of didymo were discovered in the Hāwea, Buller, Ōreti and Upper Clutha rivers.
 Delimiting testing is being undertaken in North Island waterways and other South Island river systems to find out how far didymo has spread in New Zealand.

 In October 2007, dead didymo cells were found in routine water samples from the Whanganui, Tongariro, Whakapapa rivers, and the Mangatepopo Stream in the central North Island, with MAF suspecting further contamination.

 In October 2009, didymo was detected in the Upper Rangitata River in Canterbury.
 The Upper Rangitata River is known as one of the most important braided river habitats for the endangered black-fronted tern, the wrybill and the endangered upland longjawed galaxias.

 In February 2010, didymo was detected in the Waimakariri River.

 In May 2010, didymo was detected in the Riuwaka River, the Pearse River and the Maruia River in the Nelson-Tasman region in the top of the South Island.